Milwaukie Redevelopment Area 5-Year Action Plan

 • How much of an impact will the forthcoming TSP plan be in laying out transportation needs for urban renewal?

-Jay Panagos asked over 2 years ago
+Jay Panagos asked almost 3 years ago

 The TSP (Transportation System Plan) update will have a major impact on what projects are funded in years 5-10 and 10-15.